Wowowee

-Wowowee (/tl/) is a Philippine television variety show broadcast by ABS-CBN, Hosted by Willie Revillame, the show aired from February 5, 2005 to February 4, 2006, replacing Ang Saya Saya before Wowowee was replaced by Alay sa Kapamilya.
-The show returned from March 11, 2006 to July 30, 2010, airing Mondays to Saturdays after It’s Showtime, replacing Alay sa Kapamilya and then being replaced by Pilipinas Win Na Win.
+Wowowee (/tl/) is a Philippine television variety show broadcast by ABS-CBN.
+The show underwent three iterations with Willie Revillame serving as main host for its first two seasons which ran from February 5, 2005, to February 4, 2006, replacing MTB Ang Saya Saya before being replaced by Alay sa Kapamilya in the wake of the ULTRA stampede; and from March 11, 2006, to May 4, 2010, replacing Alay sa Kapamilya.